 A Relationships Part is a container of relationships.

-Each relationships part in a package shall have a source.
+Each elationships part in a package shall have a source.
 A source is either a non-relationships part in the same package or the package itself.
 A relationships part shall not be the source of another relationships part.

 There is a naming convention for associating relationships parts with sources.
 If the source of a relationships part is a package, the part name of this relationships part shall be “/_rels/.rels”.
 If the source of a relationship part is a non-relationship part, the part name of this relationship part shall be constructed from the part name of the source part, by first inserting “_rels/” immediately before the last I18N segment in ps and then appending “.rels”.